lucasronny/MICB475-Group-11/README.md

 ### Core Microbiome Analysis of the Farm dataset (healhty idividuals from the Parkinson's dataset)
 February 28, 2024, EG:

+Purpose: <br> Having selected all the healthy individuals in the Parkinson's dataset, we can now proceed to create a list of species characteristic of the mcirobiota of individuals that have been exposed to an agricultural environment (in our case, a farm).
+One of the analysis we decided to perform is the core microbiome analysis, which allows to determine the shared and unique species between selected groups of samples.
+The analysis will be performed in R using the microbiome package. <br> A high number of shared species will indicate that the individuals in the exposed and unexposed groups have a similar gut microbiome composition, whereas a diffirence between the 2 groups would be indicated by a low number of shared species.
+The group with a higer \u03B1-diversity will have a higher number of unique species compared to the other group.
+This will enable us to qualitatively assess the extent of similarity and divergence between the 2 groups. <br> Downstream, we will perform indicator species analysis, determine which ASVs are common between the indicator species and the species present uniquely in exposed individuals.
+This will comprise the basis of the predictive taxonomic model.

 Procedure:
 - load the phyloseq object containing the Parkinson's dataset filtered for only healhty patients
 - convert the frequencies in the OTU table